fishjam-dev/ios-client-sdk/README.md

 ## Installation

-Add FishjamClientSDK dependency to your project.
+Add FishjamClient dependency to your project.

 ## Developing